maubanel/GMS2-Action-Adventure-Game/audio/README.md

 ##### `Step 8.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Open <tt><b>scr_player_movement</b></tt> and add a footstep sound to the game.
+Open scr_player_movement and add a footstep sound to the game.
 Make sure you don't launch the sound multiple times by checkint to see if it is already playing and stop playign footsteps when the player stops:

 ![alt_text](images/.png)